-But there are literally tens of thousands of people already working on or in block-tech.
-Seriously, just take a look at the number of blockchain based cryptocurrencies, the list is over 1000 and it continues to grow.
+But there are literally tens of thousands of people already working on or in block tech.
+Seriously, just look at the number of blockchain-based cryptocurrencies; the list is over 1000 and continues to grow.

 The who’s who in tech are already either working on the block or they’re learning about it as we speak and will likely be working in or around something to do with blockchain within the next decade.

-Schools are teaching blockchain, there are free and paid courses online and universities like Edinburgh, Berkley, Princeton, MIT and more which are adding blockchain to their list of courses or as you’ll see below some are even building their own.
+Schools are teaching blockchain, there are free and paid courses online and universities like Edinburgh, Berkley, Princeton, MIT, and more are adding blockchain to their list of courses or as you’ll see below some are even building their own.

-The only people who don’t already know don’t matter.
+The only people who don’t already know don’t really matter.

 Now that we got that out of the way let’s learn something new.